Brucephalus/Textbooks/Prosocial.md

 Your code is your compass when everything else gets loud.
 When the crowd mocks you, when your friends turn soft, when your job’s on the line—_your code is the one thing that answers without flinching_.
 And if you don’t stand for it when it’s tested, you never really stood for it at all.

-Expansion of Topic **8.1.4.2 The Cost of Compromise Is Higher Than You Think** results in meaningful, non-speculative substance and is within scope.

 ##### 8.1.4.2 The Cost of Compromise Is Higher Than You Think

 Giving in might seem like the smart move when the stakes are high.
 But the real cost shows up later: in regret, in self-loathing, in the slow erosion of who you are.
 You might keep the paycheck.
 You might keep the friend group.
 But you’ll _lose yourself_ one inch at a time.
 And one day you’ll look in the mirror and not recognize the man who’s staring back.